Posted on

 This metric is a reflection of customer dissatisfaction, changing needs, or competitive pressures that result in the loss of revenue and potential growth opportunities.

-Fret not, we will be helping you get to the core of churn rate.
+Fear not, we will be helping you get to the core of churn rate.

 As we mentioned earlier, consider it like a bucket that’s leaking.
 Users drip out of it and you struggle to refill it with new users.
-With this, it gets expensive really fast.

 Then too, it’s not all,